 About the Authors

-Gemma and Craig, full-time workers with a life-long travel habit.
+Gemma and Craig, aka the Two Scots Abroad, are full-time workers with a life-long travel habit.
 Flirting with 30 and let loose on the world!
-Check-in at Two Scots Abroad for travel tips, quips, and pics that please.
+Check in at Two Scots Abroad for travel tips, quips, and pics that please.
 Go on, MAKE TRAVEL HAPPEN.

 Will you be celebrating NYE at Hogmanay in Edinburgh this year?
 Let us know in the comments!